Lymah123/100-days-of-code/daily-journal.md

 Day 3: 27/11/24

-Today,what I did on my personal project, was that I spent 2 hours on FreeCodeCamp React course.
+Today, what I did on my personal project, was I spent 2 hours on the FreeCodeCamp React course.
-I worked on the tasks given to me by my team member for an Hackathon.
+I worked on the tasks given to me by my team members for an Hackathon.
 So, today, I started working on the Login and Register route for what we're building.

 Day 4: 28/11/24

-Today, I setup the login page for my app.
+Today, I set up the login page for my app.
 I handled the backend authentication as well.
-I read up on tailwindcss.
+I read up on tailwinds.

 Day 5: 29/11/24

-Today, I setup database for the Hackathon application.
+Today, I set up a database for the Hackathon application.
 I connected the authentication endpoint

 Day 6: 30/11/24